survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-After this change our application works the same way as before.
+After this change, our application works the same way as before.
 We have gained something in return, though.
 We can begin to alter the state.

 W> Note that *babel-plugin-react-transform* doesn't pick the change made to the constructor.
 Technically it just replaces methods.
-As a result the constructor won't get invoked.
+As a result, the constructor won't get invoked.
 You will have to force a refresh in this case!

-T> In earlier versions of React you achieved the same result with `getInitialState`.
+T> In the earlier versions of React, you achieved the same result with `getInitialState`.
 We're passing `props` to `super` by convention.
 If you don't pass it, `this.props` won't get set!
 Calling `super` invokes the same method of the parent class and you see this kind of usage in object oriented programming often.

 ## Adding New Items to `Notes` list